jmarcosdias/awesome/README.md

 ## Purpose

-Walking in Cobh website is dedicated to invite people to visit Cobh.
+<em>Walking in Cobh</em> website is dedicated to invite people to visit Cobh.
 It is intended to invite people who love to walk, to come to walk in Cobh.

 ![Responsive Mockup](assets/images/tst-index-mockup.png)